morgenman/Computer-Science/Operating Systems/Operating Systems.md

 20b Frame # (1 million frames)
 12b offset (4k)

+Can't go over the page size, because we are doing OR operation on the 12 bits.

 Either the page # or frame # could be bigger.
-K stack is hw assist provided for hw to work so is memory management
+K stack is hw assist provided for hw to work so is memory management base/bounds segments (registers)

+Filesystems for persistence
+virtualization (processor/memory)
+concurrency
+* some atomic instructions exist, we build concurrency primitives on it (lock)